 Where can you try Guatemalan enchiladas at Lake Atitlan: La Casa Del Mundo

 Guatemalan tamales are just as good as Mexican ones.
-They’ve pretty much got the same ingredients: corn stuffed with meat and/or veggies.
+They’ve pretty much got the same ingredients: corn stuffed with meat and/or vegetables.
 They often come with a red salsa that you can pour over or use as a dipping sauce for your tamales.

 Where can you try tamales: street stalls or La Cuevita de los Urquizu